ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 manually extracted features obtained from collaborators.
 The dataset of labeled training examples is relatively small, but fortunately, our collaborators also have a labeled training set from an older project on a related domain.
-Weâ€™re considering implementing a transfer learning approach to train the XGBoost model.
+We're considering implementing a transfer learning approach to train the XGBoost model.
 Is this a feasible option?
 If so, how could we do it?
 (Assume we are allowed to use only XGBoost and not another classification algorithm or model.)

 5-2.
-Suppose weâ€™re working on the image classification problem of implementing MNIST-based handwritten digit recognition.
-Weâ€™ve added a decent amount of data augmentation to try to reduce overfitting.
+Suppose we're working on the image classification problem of implementing MNIST-based handwritten digit recognition.
+We've added a decent amount of data augmentation to try to reduce overfitting.
 Unfortunately, we find that the classification accuracy is much worse than it was before the augmentation.
 What are some potential reasons for